Commandment Keepers: History

 Rabbi Wentworth Arthur Matthew holding a Torah scroll.

 Rabbi Wentworth Arthur Matthew created the Commandment Keepers Church of the Living God the Pillar and Ground of Truth and the Faith of Jesus Christ in 1919, with members largely self-identifying as Afro-Caribbean and African American.

 Originally a Christian church, the Commandment Keepers, led by Matthew, increasingly deemphasized Jesus Christ's value and accepted Orthodox Jewish practises.
 As a result of these doctrinal developments, the group's name was changed to Commandment Keepers Ethiopian Hebrew Congregation of the Living God Pillar & Ground of Truth.
-The Anti-Defamation League notes that while some other Black Hebrew organizations are anti-semitic or racist, Matthew refrained from anti-semitic or racist teachings, and advocated for kindness between his followers and white Jews.
+The Anti-Defamation League notes that while some other Black Hebrew organizations are antisemitic or racist, Matthew refrained from antisemitic or racist teachings, and advocated for kindness between his followers and white Jews.

 In 1962 the mother congregation of the movement purchased the historic John Dwight house at 1 West 123rd Street/31 Mount Morris Park West Harlem, New York City.

 The congregation is featured in a scene from the 1970 motion picture The Angel Levine which starred Harry Belafonte and Zero Mostel.

 On June 12, 1971, Rabbi W.A.
 Matthew ordained three individuals as rabbis, his grandson Rabbi David Matthew Doré, Rabbi Jonah McCullough, and Rabbi Willie White.

 In 1973, Matthew died, creating an internal conflict over who would be the new leader.
 David Matthew Doré, who was 18 years old at the time, was named by Rabbi Matthew as spiritual leader of the congregation just before Matthew's death.
 In 1975, the board of the congregation elected Willie White to be the new leader and without congregational approval shortened its name to Commandment Keepers Congregation.

 Doré continued to host services at the synagogue until the early 1980s, when White began locking people out.
 Doré at this time was working as a lawyer, but states that he often tried to enter the synagogue.
 Throughout the 1990s membership was declining.
 In 2004, Zechariah ben Lewi became the rabbi for the Commandment Keepers, and membership had dropped to eight people, with over two hundred actual members locked out of the temple.